 - Discuss and identify alternative shelter locations and options with appropriate personnel

-The goal of primary prevention of sexual and domestic violence during quarantine or Shelter-in-Place orders is to promote healthy relationship behaviors and reduce abusive incidents.
-Prevention is important for everyone to practice, whether in a quarantine site or social distancing; the burden of this is not on the survivor.
+The goal of primary prevention of sexual and domestic violence during shelter-in-place orders is to promote healthy relationship behaviors and reduce abusive incidents.
+Prevention is important for everyone to practice, whether in a quarantine site or while social distancing; the burden of this is not on the survivor.
 Share these strategies with your community!

 - Practicing respect and kindness